comet-toolkit/unc_website/source/specification/draft-v0.1/unc_specification.rst

 Measurement datasets are becoming larger, more complex, and are increasingly used to support critical applications such as manufacturing, health, and environmental monitoring.
 Reliable interpretation of these measurements requires accompanying uncertainty and error-covariance information - however, this is often overlooked.
 Where available, such information lacks standardisation and could, in principle, be highly complex and large.

-The goal of this specification is to provide a standardised metadata format for storing the accompanying uncertainty/error-covariance information with measurement datasets.
+The goal of this Uncertainty metadata Naming Conventions (UNC) specification is to provide a standardised metadata format for storing the accompanying uncertainty/error-covariance information with measurement datasets.
 This format is intended to support fully capturing the content of the error-covariance matrices associated with measurement data in a compact structure, by parameterising error-covariance with a simple set of metadata.

 Philosophy
 ----------